Cynth3tik/awesome/README.md

 *   [mpociot/chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode) - A VSCode extension that allows you to use ChatGPT

-*   [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - AI agent stdlib that works with any LLM and TypeScript AI SDK.
+*   [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - Agentic is the App Store for LLM tools.
+Your API ⇒ Paid MCP.
+Instantly.

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks